-Like financial statements (profit and loss account, and balance sheet), budgets can also help a company to evaluate its performance.
+Like financial statements (profit and loss account and balance sheet), budgets can also help a company evaluate its performance.
 A company can compare its current budget with that of earlier years to determine the positive and negative variations and areas of concern.

 Moreover, companies can use the budget to monitor their current performance.
 This is possible by comparing their actual performance with the budgeted performance.
-In a similar way, companies can evaluate the performance of the departments, managers, and other executives.
+Similarly, companies can evaluate the performance of the departments, managers, and other executives.
 We can say that budgets help a company to set benchmarks.
-And, then compare the actual performance with the set benchmarks to identify the variances, if any.
+And then compare the actual performance with the set benchmarks to identify the variances, if any.

 Help to Get Financing and Attract Investors